 Industrial agriculture cannot do this.
 Industrial food systems cannot do this.
 These are calibrated to run like a well-oiled machine with minimum inputs and maximum profit.
 Waste management is factored into the bottom line.
 Dealing with anything that isn’t uniform decreases efficiency, which impacts profit.
 And the result is waste.
 A culture that values materialistic efficiency doesn’t value human inefficiencies.
 It takes a human to draw out the value in what others deem as waste.

-This week – Earth Week, I’ve joined with a group of bloggers and Green Is Universal to bring you tips for stopping food waste in your own home.
-But as homesteaders I’d like to encourage you to think beyond the waste of food, to the waste of all the resources and abundance that you’ve been given.
+This in this article, I’ll bring you tips for stopping food waste in your own home.
+As homesteaders, I’d like to encourage you to think beyond the waste of food, to the waste of all the resources and abundance that you’ve been given.
 How can you place more value on the things that you consider waste right now?
 Can you reframe your thinking about the things that you currently discard?
 Could you change 1 habit that would result in a decrease in food waste on your homestead?

 Milk is another food that is government regulated to the point of insanity.
 Raw milk is regularly wasted or fed to livestock due to the prohibitions against selling or giving away raw milk.
 I make cheese with the excess milk here.
 My friend, Connie dehydrates her extra cheese and then pops it in her trail mix.
 (What a good idea, Connie.
 I am going to do that, too.)